Skip to main content

 CHIME

-Population syntheses of pulsars and fast radio bursts (Supervisor: Dr. Duncan Lorimer)
+(Supervisor: Dr. Duncan Lorimer)

-Gas in the Interstellar Medium (Supervisor: Dr. Loren Anderson)
+Gas in the Interstellar Medium (Supervisor: Dr. Loren Anderson )

 Because of the low excitation temperature, the 4.8GHz transition of formaldehyde (H2CO) is frequently seen in absorption, even against the cosmic microwave background.
 Formaldehyde absorption is expected to be strongest foreground to a bright source of 4.8GHz continuum emission.
 Many authors have used this fact to determine the distances to the continuum sources.
 We have a large (400-hour) Green Bank Telescope (GBT) survey of formaldehyde in the Galactic plane (Figure 2), the first such large-scale survey.
 Early analysis of these data surprisingly shows the formaldehyde absorption has no discernable relationship with radio continuum sources, and therefore its use in distance determinations is suspect.
 An REU student will create a catalog of formaldehyde clouds, analyze their Galactic distribution, and compare this distribution to that of other tracers.
 The student will also investigate whether the old assumption about formaldehyde being seen in absorption toward bright continuum sources is correct, by comparing absorption found in lines of sight toward continuum sources and also nearby regions.